Accessibility statement for the Black Country and West Birmingham Sustainability and Transformation Partnership website

 Technical information about this website’s accessibility

-Central Lancashire CCGs is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+The Black Country CCGs are committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 Content that’s not within the scope of the accessibility regulations